NTU-FRELab/fish-flow/README.md

 ### File List
 #### File: Abiotic\_factor.csv

 **Description: The data were used to present the environmental conditions of each research site and analyze the extrinsic drivers of fish energy flows.
-The data of Human_pop, PP, PAR and SST were from different online database (see data sources), while the data of remained variables were obtained from field survey.**
+The data of `Human_pop`, `PP`, `PAR` and `SST` were from different online database (see data sources), while the data of remained variables were obtained from field survey.**

 ##### Variables

 * Site: Survey sites
 * Human_pop: Human population
 * PP: Primary production
-* PAR: Photosynthetically active radiation
+* PAR: Photosynthetically active radiation (the proxy for the light intensity)
 * SST: Sea surface temperature
 * SS: Stable substrate
 * US: Unstable substrate